lvnou/portfolio/README.md

 install the required dependencies.
 Then, install the portfolio repository with
 ```
-pip install -e portfolio
+pip install -e .
 ```
-in the cloned git-repository.
+in the cloned git repository.

 ## Usage
 See the Jupyter notebooks in the `examples/` directory.